Connecting families with families

 Robin Wilkerson

 My husband, Woody, and I have a daughter, Paige, who has Angelman syndrome.
-She is 26 years old and has the UPD transmission of Angelman syndrome.
-Paige has two older brothers who are both married and who have one child each.
+She is 31 years old and has the UPD transmission of Angelman syndrome.
+Paige has two older brothers who are both married and are parents to our grandchildren and Paige's niece and nephews!
 I am a retired nursing faculty and Woody is a retired speech language pathologist.
+We live in Oxford, Mississippi (home of the Ole Miss Rebels!).
+I am the co-chair of the ASF Adult Taskforce.

 Oxford, MS | robin.r.wilkerson@gmail.com